gavinwalsh1996/gavinwalsh1996/README.md

 - 👋 Hi, I’m @gavinwalsh1996
 - 🏡 I'm based in ...
 Barcelona.
 - 👀 I’m interested in ...
 Programming, snowboarding and anything sports related.
 - 🌱 I’m currently learning ...
 React and improving my overall javascript skills.
+I'm also considering making my next project with Tailwind CSS as it looks very fast and effective.
 - 💞️ I’m looking to ...
 Work with an employer to improve my skills in a professional environment.

 Languages and Tools